 - Simple or rule-based AI is software that has rules or policies that relate trigger events to actions.
 These rules are programmed, so some people might not recognize this as a form of AI.
 However, many AI platforms rely on this strategy.

-- Inference or neural networks use AI to build an "engine" that is designed to mimic a simple biological brain and make deductions that generate responses to triggers based on what the engine "infers" the conditions are.
+- Inference or neural networks use AI to build an engine that is designed to mimic a simple biological brain and make deductions that generate responses to triggers based on what the engine infers the conditions are.
 Today, this technology is applied most often to image analysis and complex analytics.

 How can IoT and AI support each other?

 In IoT, real-world events are signaled and processed to create an appropriate response.
-In a simple sense, then, any IoT application that uses software to generate a response to a trigger event is at least a basic form of AI, and AI is then essential to IoT.
+In a simple sense then, any IoT application that uses software to generate a response to a trigger event is at least a basic form of AI, and AI is then essential to IoT.
 The question for IoT users and developers isn't whether to use AI, but how far AI can be taken.
-That depends on the complexity and variability of the real-world system IoT supports.
+That depends on the complexity and variability of the real-world systems IoT supports.

-Simple rule-based AI would say "If trigger-switch is pressed, turn on light A," and a more sophisticated evolution might say "If trigger-switch is pressed, and it's dark, turn on light A." This represents not just event (trigger-switch) recognition, but also state (it's dark) recognition.
+Simple, rule-based AI would say, "If trigger switch is pressed, turn on light A," and a more sophisticated evolution might say, "If trigger switch is pressed, and it's dark, turn on light A." This represents not just event (trigger switch) recognition, but also state (it's dark) recognition.
 Programmers use state/event tables to describe how a series of events are interpreted in multiple states, but this only works if there are a limited number of states that can be easily recognized.

 If more conditions must be analyzed to determine a response to an IoT event, the process falls outside the capabilities of the simple AI application.
-If the it's dark state was substituted with one called, I need more light, and the IoT system was to respond not to a specific trigger switch but to the task a person was trying to perform, simple AI wouldn't be enough.
+If the "it's dark" state was substituted with one called "I need more light" and the IoT system was to respond not to a specific trigger switch but to the task a person was trying to perform, simple AI wouldn't be enough.